bennie-msu/aicity/readme.md

 __The all required files are stored on the Google Drive__

-1. Add videos to aic19-track3-train-data/ or aic19-track3-train-data/
+1. Add videos to aic19-track3-train-data/ or aic19-track3-train-data/ from Lab Server;

+2. Train your own car-detection model with images from Lab Server;

-2. Add our model mask_rcnn_car_0030.h5 to model/; or train that from scratch.
+3. Add our model mask_rcnn_car_0030.h5 to model/; or train that from scratch.

-3. ```
+4. ```
    git clone [Our Project]
    cd codes/car_detection/
    ```